-Additional Tier I capital consists of equity instruments which fulfill the requirements specified in the directives.
+Additional Tier I capital consists of equity instruments which fulfill the specified requirements.
 As of December 31, 2016, the Bank had no equity instruments included in additional Tier I capital.

 Tier II capital consists of a group provision for credit losses and equity instruments which fulfill the specified requirements.